murraymilton/Hotel_Reservation_App/README.md

 # Hotel_Reservation_App

-In this project, you will be designing and implementing a Java hotel reservation application.
+In this project, I will be designing and implementing a Java hotel reservation application.
 The hotel reservation application will allow customers to find and book a hotel room based on room availability.
-This project will demonstrate your abilities to design classes using OOP, organize and process data with collections, and use common Java types.
+This project will demonstrate the design of classes using OOP, organize and process data with collections, and use common Java types.

 The main components for the  Hotel Reservation Application will consist of the following: